miniat-amos/TeenyAT/README.md

 ### Results

-Here in the output, you can trace how many cycles it takes for the assembly above the switch the LED's state.
+Here in the output, you can trace how many cycles it takes for the assembly above to switch the LED's state.
 It's like a simple custom osciliscope!

 ```
 ........@@@@@@@.......@@@@@@@.......@@@@@@@.......@@@@@@@.......@@@@@@@.......